"

 Income Tax Calculation Using PDOC Example

 Elizabeth Cooper works for Deloitte in Edmonton, Alberta.
 She works full-time and is paid $1,800 biweekly.
-She receives a monthly automobile allowance of $300, which has been determined as reasonable because it is based on CRA rates.
+Elizabeth drove 416.67 Kms reimbursed at CRA reasonable rates of 72 cents (2025) for $ 300.00 that is deemed reasonable and non-taxable.
 Her employer also pays her life insurance premiums of $200 per month.

 Elizabeth is not a unionized employee, and she does not participate in an employer pension plan.